donnisnoni/svelte/site/content/docs/03-template-syntax.md

 ---

-Block-level elements have 4 readonly bindings, measured using a technique similar to [this one](http://www.backalleycoder.com/2013/03/18/cross-browser-event-based-element-resize-detection/):
+Block-level elements have 4 read-only bindings, measured using a technique similar to [this one](http://www.backalleycoder.com/2013/03/18/cross-browser-event-based-element-resize-detection/):

 * `clientWidth`
 * `clientHeight`